dhzdhd/languages/PHP/PHP-Manual.md

 [Code](./code/form.php)

 - Any form element will automatically be available to your PHP scripts.
-- `htmlspecialchars()` makes sure any characters that are special in html are properly encoded so people can't inject HTML tags or Javascript into your page.
+- `htmlspecialchars()` makes sure any characters that are special in html are properly encoded so people can't inject HTML tags or JavaScript into your page.

 ---